 Most public projects on SourceHut (or anywhere else) need to have a software license before others can use the project, contribute to the code, and so on.
 Choosing the right license for your needs is important.
 If you're unsure of which to use, we can offer some suggestions.

 Note: we are not your lawyer and this is not legal advice.

-The GNU organization publishes the GNU General Public License for this purpose.
-In short, it requires anyone who modifies or reuses your code to publish their changes or the software they incorporated it into under the same license terms.
+The Free Software Foundation publishes the GNU General Public License for this purpose.
+In short, it requires anyone who publishes modified versions of your code or software that uses it to publish their changes or the software they incorporated it into under the same license terms.
 Version 3 also requires hardware manufacturers to allow users to install their modifications onto devices which use GPLv3 licensed software.